Exploring how to become self-employed? Smart thinking!

-Becoming self employed can be exciting, scary, and rewarding.
-You can be your own boss, set your hours, work from home, and spend more time with your family!
+Becoming self-employed allows you to be your own boss, set your own hours, work from home, and spend more time with your family.

-No wonder self employment is on the rise.
+No wonder the number of self-employed people is on the rise.

-According to a 2019 study by Upwork and the Freelancers Union, more than 57 million Americans were engaged in freelancing in 2019– one of the most popular types of self employment.
+According to Zippia, in 2022, more than 70 million Americans are engaged in freelancing—one of the most popular types of self-employment.

-In this article, you’ll learn all about self employment and types of self employment.
+In this article, you’ll learn all about self-employment and its types.
 And stick around until the end for a list of 50 top self employment ideas.

 - Freelance writer